ess-uofc/ess-site/content/english/events/featured-events/frosh/6-bondfire.md

 ---
 title: "BOND Fire"
-description: "Unwind with a relaxed evening of good food and great conversations.
-Meet new friends and learn about engineering culture in a cozy, casual setting."
+description: "Come have some pizza, have a chill evening, learn about engineering culture, and watch a few ENGG Week movies before the GNCTR crawl!"
 location: "ENC 70"
 eventdate: "September 5"
 time: "5:00pm - 6:00pm"